Autonomy, Robotics, & Intelligent Algorithms (ARIA) Lab

 Funded PhD positions:

-Dr. Fathian is teaching CSCI 598B "Robotic Mapping & Localization" in Spring 2024, and CSCI 437/507 "Computer Vision" in Fall 2024.
+Prof. Fathian teaches "Robotic Mapping & Localization" in the spring and "Computer Vision" in the fall semesters.

 Office: Brown Hall, 280-N